2020 James M. Matarazzo Rising Star

 I have earned a Master's in Library and Information Sciences, as well as an Advanced Certificate in Strategic Management of Digital Assets and Services programs, with an emphasis in Digital Assets Management, from San Jose State University's (SJSU) School of Information (iSchool).
 Prior to, I earned a Bachelors of Arts in History and Minor in Anthropology from the College of Humanities and Social (HSS) Sciences at the California State University, Fullerton (CSUF).

 I am an active member of several professional organizations, as well as a resource for multiple student organizations that I participated with in my undergraduate and graduate programs.
-Through SJSU, I am a member of the Phi Kappa Phi Honor Society for academic excellence.
+Through SJSU, I am a member of the Beta Phi Mu (Library and Information Science) and Phi Kappa Phi (Non-Disciplinary) Honor Societies for academic excellence.
 Through CSUF, I was inducted into the Phi Alpha Theta (History) and Lambda Alpha (Anthropology) National Honors Societies, and published my first paper, "December 8, 1941 Is Forgotten: How Pearl Harbor Became A Solitary Event" in the "2016 Welebaethan: A Journal of History."